-The table shows alternative figures for the 2015-16 year, because the report elsewhere gives a different figure for whites in that year (3.4% versus 3.3%) in the Figure 3 (on 3).
+The table shows alternative figures for the 2015-16 year, because the report elsewhere gives a different figure for whites in that year (3.4% versus 3.3%) in the Figure 3 that appears on page 3.
 The 3.4% figure, which is also shown for Hispanics, comports with the 3.8 ratio black the black rate to the white and Hispanic rates the report mentions on page 3.

-I limit the data in the Table to blacks and whites both because that is usually more useful and because the Figure 3 of page 4 gives year-by-year figure only blacks and whites.
+I limit the data in the Table to blacks and whites both because that is usually the most useful information and because the Figure 3 of page 4 gives year-by-year figure only for blacks and whites.
 The black and Hispanic figures would be the same as the black and white figures in the final column.

 Table 1: Black and white short-term suspension rates from the 2011012 to the 2015-16 school years with measures of difference.